larsgrefer/dart-sass-java/README.md

 ## Advanced usage with `WebJars`

-WebJars is a fancy project amed to provide client-side libraries distributions as Maven dependency.
-Using classpath URLs we can read scss files directly from our WebJars dependency.
-For example let's say we are using the following WebJars dependency for Bootstrap 5.1.3:
+WebJars is a project amed to provide client-side libraries distributions as Maven dependency.
+Using classpath URLs we can read SCSS files directly from our WebJars dependency.
+For example let's say we are using the WebJars dependency for Bootstrap 5.1.3:

 ```
 <dependency>